Nanolat/sotopless-octopress/source/index.markdown

 Open Source?
 ------------
 SoTopless is an open source software with AGPL v3 license.
-A commercial license which includes Apache v2 is available for project owners not willing to open their source codes.
+A commercial license which includes an Apache v2 license is available for project owners not willing to open their source codes.

 Toturial?
 ---------